San Francisco cable car system: Recent history

 Since 1984, Muni has continued to upgrade the system.
 Work has included rebuilding historic cars, building brand new replacement cars, building a new terminal and turntable at the Hyde and Beach terminus, and a new turntable at the Powell and Market terminus.

 Between 2017 and 2019, the system received a second, but less extensive rebuild.
 Over the two-year project, Muni rehabilitated the cable car system's gearboxes, which had been in service since the last rebuild in 1984.

-The system was shut down in March 2020 to protect operators during the COVID-19 pandemic, as cable cars do not offer a compartment separating them from passengers (unlike Muni buses, which kept running).
+The system was shut down in March 2020 to protect operators during the COVID-19 pandemic, as cable cars do not offer a compartment separating them from passengers.
 Limited service on all three lines resumed on August 2, 2021.
 Full revenue service began on September 4.
 On September 9, a valve failure caused the fire suppression system in the carbarn to activate, shutting down electric power to the powerhouse.
 Service resumed on September 18.